 Craig had no problem keeping up and as we went I gradually got more and more comfortable with going faster and eventually was able to get up to 40 mph and keep up!
 Yeah, I’m pretty much a bad ass.

 They take you to an area where you stop and they let you just drive in circles and have fun for a while.
-They stopped over by us and told us how impressed they were with the kids and how well they were doing.
+The employees stopped over by us and told us how impressed they were with the kids and how well they were doing.
 They had no problem going 40 MPH and kept telling me to go faster!!

 I kept yelling back to Melia – hold on!!!
 Knox kept getting splashed in the face when we hit a back wave, but he didn’t care.
 Carson and Cannon were loving it!!
 During the free time all the kids each had a chance to drive the jet ski most of them tried to floor it.
 Then we started to make our way back.